 Raking and Jumping into Big Piles of Leaves

 Playing in leaves offers many wonderful sensory input benefits.
-There are so many fun sensory activities you can do with leaves right in your own yard:
+There are so many fun sensory activities you can do with leaves right in your yard:

 – Create "obstacle courses" where your child has to jump over, crawl into, or walk around different leaf piles.
-Obstacle courses can be wonderful for providing vestibular, tactile, and proprioceptive input that can be so calming and organizing for many children – and nice 'n alerting for others!
+Obstacle courses can be wonderful for providing vestibular, tactile, and proprioceptive input that can be so calming and organizing for many children – and nice and alerting for others!

 – Work on counting, sorting, and matching by having kids sort leaves into piles based on colors, shapes, or texture.